facebookCheapest Online Brokerages in Singapore 2023 Comparison: IBKR vs moomoo vs Tiger Brokers vs uSmart

 Additional Exchange Fees

-In addition, you will need to pay additional exchange and regulatory fees, as seen in the table below.
+In addition, you will need to pay additional exchange and regulatory fees as seen below.

 SGX Exchange Fees